kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 #### Story 1

-As a Kubernetes user, I want to allocate more resources (CPU, memory) to a node with existing specialized hardware (such as GPUs, FPGAs, TPUs, etc.) or CPU Capabilities (for example:https://www.kernel.org/doc/html/v5.8/arm64/elf_hwcaps.html) so that additional workloads can leverage the hardware to be efficiently scheduled and run without manual intervention.
+As a Kubernetes user, I want to allocate more resources (CPU, memory) to a node with existing specialized hardware or CPU Capabilities (for example:https://www.kernel.org/doc/html/v5.8/arm64/elf_hwcaps.html) so that additional workloads can leverage the hardware to be efficiently scheduled and run without manual intervention.

 #### Story 2